 We propose that kinetic data might outperform single timepoint yield data in predicting the performance of homogeneously catalysed reactions.
-The particular focus is on the area of homogeneous catalysis, for which there is a relative lack of application of machine learning techniques in the literature compared to other areas of chemistry.
-Rather than building a model which simply predicts a numerical value for yield, as must be the case when using single timepoint yield data, we will be predicting a kinetic profile, meaning reaction yield or conversion (and by extension cost, throughput, etc) can be calculated for a given reaction time.
+Our particular focus is on the area of homogeneous catalysis, for which there is a relative lack of application of machine learning techniques compared to other areas of chemistry.
+Rather than building a model which simply predicts a numerical value for yield, as must be the case when using single timepoint yield data, we will be predicting a kinetic profile, meaning reaction yield or conversion (and by extension time, throughput, cost, etc) can be calculated for a given reaction time.
 Reactions performed at different concentrations will allow the model to be trained on species concentration behaviour (i.e. component orders) which will be correlated to molecular descriptors.
-Component orders can then be predicted, allowing prediction of the turnover determining states of a reaction.
+Component orders can then be predicted, and along with them, a prediction of the turnover determining states of a reaction.
+Doing so will allow us to demonstrate proof of principle of machine learning as a physical organic mechanistic probe.
+The result of this is particularly interesting as it would allow us to correlate change in molecular features to change in mechanism.
 A successful forward model, as just described, will predict how a reaction would proceed; a successful inverse model will predict optimal 'above-the-arrow' conditions (ligand, solvent, additive, etc.) recommended on rate behaviour and underpinned by mechanistic inference.
 Insights gained will allow design of novel catalysts tailored for both rate and mechanistic behaviour; the molecular descriptors of which can be calculated, and performance predicted prior to synthesis.
 By investigating many conditions (different substrates, catalysts, additives, solvents, etc.) in the course of model training, underlying trends for entire families of reaction will become clear, experimentally elucidating the so-called genome of a reaction.
 To ensure this study has realistic outcomes, we have focussed on validation of the approach through the study of a simple model system.
 The prospect of explanative and predictive reaction performance models based on kinetic data has the potential to accelerate the application of novel reactions in an industrial setting, aid in the discovery of new reactivity, and develop understanding more generally in homogeneous catalysis.